zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 Note the following:

-- `ZENML_STORE_URL` is set to point to the internal `mysql` hostname that Docker Compose will automatically assign to the MySQL container.
-- The `ZENML_STORE_EXTERNAL_HOSTNAME` environment variable is set to `host.docker.internal` to instruct the clients to use this hostname to connect to the database instead of the internally resolvable `mysql` hostname.
-ZenML knows to automatically resolve the `host.docker.internal` hostname to the Docker gateway address before advertising it to its clients.
-The ZenML client knows how to handles the `host.docker.internal` hostname differently depending on whether it is running on the host machine or in another Docker container.
+- `ZENML_STORE_URL` is set to the special Docker `host.docker.internal` hostname to instruct the server to connect to the database over the Docker network.
+The ZenML client knows how to handle the `host.docker.internal` hostname differently depending on whether it is running on the host machine or in another Docker container.
 - The `extra_hosts` section is needed on Linux to make the `host.docker.internal`